Stanley Cup Champion Pittsburgh Penguins Will Visit Donald Trump at White House

 Statement from the Golden State Warriors: https://t.co/6kk6ofdu9X2017-9-23 19:19:48

-The New England Patriots had visited the White House this year after their Super Bowl win, but the relationship between Trump and the NFL at large was damaged Saturday after the President stated any players taking a knee or protesting during the national anthem should be removed from the field or even fired by the team's owner.
+The New England Patriots had visited the White House this year after their Super Bowl win, but the relationship between Trump and the NFL at large was damaged Saturday after the president stated any players taking a knee or protesting during the national anthem should be removed from the field or even fired by the team's owner.

-NFL teams and players widely condemned those remarks, calling into question whether this season's Super Bowl winner will visit the White House like the Penguins or skip the ceremony altogether.
+NFL teams and players widely condemned those remarks, calling into question whether this season's Super Bowl winner will visit the White House or skip the ceremony altogether.